1926627357/IoT/README.md

-# IoT
+# Human Activity Recognition

 ## Abstract

-This repo is for IoT code
+This repo is HAR-CNN code

 ## Requirement